Wellington to Craven Arms Railway: The Much Wenlock and Severn Junction Railway

 Interested parties in Much Wenlock also saw the potential of linking their town to the growing railway network.
 The Severn Valley Railway was authorised on 20 August 1853 and when built would bring a railway line to Buildwas, four miles away.
 A meeting held in September 1853 was supportive, but it took some years to prepare a definite scheme: it went to Parliament, and on 21 July 1859 royal assent was given to the Much Wenlock and Severn Junction Railway Act 1859 (22 & 23 Vict. c. xxvi) it authorised a railway from Much Wenlock to join the Severn Valley Railway (then under construction) at Buildwas; authorised capital was £24,000.

-Construction proceeded and a Board of Trade inspection of the line was carried out by Colonel William Yolland on 31 December 1861.
+The appointed contractors were Brassey and Field, and construction began in March 1860.
+A Board of Trade inspection of the line was carried out by Colonel William Yolland on 31 December 1861.
 He required a number of changes, but these were swiftly made, and on 30 January 1862 he made a second visit, this time agreeing to the opening.